-Report: Ken Cuccinelli Gets Transfer from U.S. Citizenship and Immigration Services to DHS | Breitbart
+Ken Cuccinelli Gets Transfer from U.S. Citizenship and Immigration Services to DHS | Breitbart

 On Wednesday, the Senate confirmed Wolf to the role of Under Secretary of the Department of Homeland Security (DHS) Office of Strategy, Policy, and Plans.
 The vote was 54 to 41.

-“I want to thank the President for nominating me to this critical position and for the U.S. Senate for taking action,” said a statement from Wolf. “
+“I want to thank the President for nominating me to this critical position and for the U.S. Senate for taking action,” said a statement from Wolf:

 I have served the Department since inauguration day and am honored to serve as the first Under Secretary for Policy … I am continually inspired by the tireless and exemplary work of the men and women of the Office of Policy in support of the Department’s mission.